 Having studied specialized communication courses, I have gained skills of managing varieties of communication tasks (most like marketing / communication strategy stuff).
 Despite my major in Communication Management, I started working as a freelance graphic designer as a way of contributing to my extra monthly allowance when I was in my junior year.
 Studying Communication benefits me a lot when it comes to 'designing' any tool to communicate and this led me to application of an interdisciplinary / multidisciplinary approach.

 After my graduation in 2015, I started my career path in a design field at digital (marketing) agencies to follow my intuition and passion.
 Knowing that my next goal was to get a master degree in design, I devoted my whole time to prepare myself to get accepted to master programs I wished for.
 In 2017, I also enrolled in art / design short courses (for credits) and a portfolio preparation course at Edinburgh College of Art at the University of Edinburgh for 3 months.

 New Blessed shift!

 Having worked full-time as a digital designer gave me new perspectives, quickly developed my digital design skills and even lead me to discover my new interests, UX/UI.
 I've been spending my free time reading design-thinking-related books and feeding myself knowledge form online UX blogs.
 I enjoy thinking about the possibility of understanding better the ways user experience works and how to solve certain problems to deliver better experience for people, with the emergence of digital technology and data.
 Plus, I think my home country and the world are leaning into transformation to 'service society' in which the need and importance of 'service design' professionals arises.
-Therefore, I came to realise 'Service Design' is a new discipline where I'd like to explore and indulge myself in.
+Therefore, I came to realize 'Service Design' is a new discipline where I'd like to explore and indulge myself in.
 That's why I came to pursue a Master in Service Design at POLI.design, Politecnico di Milano 2018/19.